Daesung

-In South Korean television, he was a part of the main cast of the top-rated comedy show Family Outing from 2008 to 2010, the musical drama series What's Up (2011), and was one of the hosts of the talk show Night After Night (2010).
+In South Korean television, he was a part of the main cast of the top-rated comedy show Family Outing from 2008 to 2010, the musical drama series What's Up (2011) and was one of the hosts of the talk show Night After Night (2010).

 Life and career

 1989–2007: Early life and debut with Big Bang

-Kang Dae-sung was born in Seoul's Itaewon neighborhood, and since a young age he acquired an interest in becoming a singer.
+Kang Dae-sung was born in Seoul's Itaewon neighborhood and from a young age, he acquired an interest in becoming a singer.
 To overcome the objection of his parents who were strongly against the idea, he left home for a week to get his permission.
 Kang continued to pursue his goal and was recruited by YG Entertainment as a trainee after succeeding in an audition.
 Later, he started using his first name, Daesung, as his stage name and was paired with five more trainees (G-Dragon, T.O.P, Taeyang, Seungri and Hyunseung) to integrate the formation of the boy group Big Bang.
-The formation of the group was documented on television, but prior to their official debut, Jang was dropped and BigBang debuted in 2006 with five members.
+The formation of the group was documented on television, but prior to their official debut, Hyunseung was dropped and BigBang debuted in 2006 with five members.
 BigBang made their first appearance as a group on August 19, 2006, at YG Family's 10th Anniversary concert.